-In 2017, Equality California opened a national policy office in Washington, DC, to represent LGBTQ Californians and our allies in the nation’s capital.
+In 2017, Equality California opened a national policy office in Washington, DC, to represent LGBTQ+ Californians and our allies in the nation’s capital.
 We advocate for pro-equality legislation — including bills inspired by the legislation we’ve passed in Sacramento — and work hand-in-hand with California’s Congressional delegation.

-Status: Introduced in the Assembly
+Status: Introduced in the Assembly.

-Status: Referred to the Senate Public Safety Committee
+Status: Referred to Senate Committee on Health.

-Status: Referred to the Senate Rules Committee
+Status: Referred to Senate Committee on Human Services.

 Status: Introduced in the Senate